AltGr/ocaml-system/README.md

 # Virtual package definition for custom OCaml system compilers

-Assuming you have installed to your PATH a custom compiler version, e.g.
-`4.08.0+foo`, to your system and want to use it in opam without recompilation, you can use this package to treat it as a system compiler:
+Assuming you have installed a custom compiler version, e.g. `4.08.0+foo`, to your PATH and want to use it in opam without recompilation, you can use this package to treat it as a system compiler:

 ```
 opam pin ocaml-system.$(opam var sys-ocaml-version) git+https://github.com/AltGr/ocaml-system